 Of all the best mountain towns in Colorado, Telluride is one not to be missed.
 Located in a box canyon, the tiny town is surrounded by breathtaking views of the San Juan Mountains.
 Adventure-seekers love this area for its endless opportunities to explore.

-Alpine skiing and snowboarding at Telluride Ski Resort is a favorite Telluride activity.
+Alpine skiing and snowboarding at Telluride Ski Resort are popular things to do in Telluride.
 Even if you don’t ski, be sure to take the free, scenic gondola ride up to Mountain Village.
 Here, you can admire one of the state’s most beautiful mountain towns from above!

 Bridal Veil Falls, Colorado’s tallest waterfall, is another major attraction.
 Winter ice climbing is popular here, as is hiking and canyoning in the summertime.
 The Telluride via ferrata also draws visitors in the warm months, as do events like the Telluride Bluegrass Festival.

 There are many amazing mountain towns in Colorado, but none are as glamorous as Aspen.
 Though known for its ski slopes and impressive lodging, it’s more than a ski town for winter athletes.
-Exceptional dining, art galleries, and high-end boutiques are loved by visitors, too.
+Exceptional dining, art galleries, and high-end boutiques are among the many things to do in Aspen loved by visitors, too.

 Aside from its ski season and luxurious downtown, the Maroon Bells make Aspen one of the most iconic Colorado mountain towns.
 In fact, Maroon Bells is the most photographed place in the entire state!
 Hikes on nearby alpine trails draw summer crowds, as does the renowned Aspen Music Festival.